cityofsomerville/Somerville_Daily_Dashboard/README.md

 + ~~Make tracking weekly, rather than monthly~~
 + ~~Top internally-generated work orders~~
 + ~~Scrub every comment of weird characters before turning to geojson~~
-+ Find a better viz for the temperature
 + ~~Make tracking based on some measure of statistical significance~~
 + ~~Try to do charts by 7 day periods, or at least label the x-axis by max(date)~~
 + ~~Seperate DPW driven from work requests~~
 + ~~Top three increases map and chart from top 25~~
 + ~~Map of top building permits~~
-+ Links to top new website anomalies
-+ see about different colors for ones not normally in the top 10
-+ T&P
-+ Crime
-+ Call forecasting - new feature
 + ~~Weather~~
-## Actionable data:
-+ Average time to completion vs. This week: DPW
-+ Percent completed average vs this week DPW
-+ Largest change in ratio of on-time as gauge graph
-+ Largest change in ratio of open to close
-+ Histogram for selected work order

 ## Monthly data